Espero que todos hayan tenido un Día de

 Cliente: Bueno, esta bien supongo.
 Que les digo?

-Apoyo : Dígales que usted es demasiado burro para
+Apoyo : Dígales que usted es demasiado

 tener una computadora